Open Now — 24/7 Plumbing

 A. Direct Configuration

-For active water heating systems with an open loop, you will need two tanks - one tank helps circulate water while the other tank feeds water into the system.
+For active water heating systems with an open loop, you will need two tanks—one tank helps circulate water while the other feeds water into the system.
 These are storage and collector tanks, so you must split the cold water line, ensuring it goes to both tanks.

 The line connecting to the collector contains a circulation pump to keep the water moving.
 When the heater is sufficiently heated, water leaves the storage tank and passes through a connecting pipe to enter the water heater.

-The heating element or burner continues to raise the temperature until the water is hot enough for use.
+The heating element or burner raises the temperature until the water is hot enough for use.

 Close Solar Hot Water Unit